Yodeling: Yodeling around the world

-Yodelling arrived in America in the mid-19th century and was promulgated through travelling entertainment shows.
+Yodelling arrived in America in the mid-19th century and was propagated through travelling entertainment shows.

 Technique

 Human voices have at least two distinct vocal registers, called the "head" and "chest" voices.
 Most people can sing tones within a certain range of lower pitches in their chest voice and tones within a certain range of higher pitch in their head voice.
 Falsetto is an "unsupported" register forcing vocal cords into a higher pitch without any head or chest voice air support.
 The range of overlap between registers, called the passaggio, can be challenging for untrained singers.
 Experienced singers can control their voices in this range, easily switching between registers.
 Yodeling is a version of this technique in which a singer might change register several times in only a few seconds and at a high volume.
 Repeated alternation between registers at a singer's passaggio pitch range produces a very distinctive sound.
 For example, in the famous "Yodel – Ay – EEE – Oooo", the "EEE" is sung in the head voice while all other syllables are in the chest voice.

 Bart Plantenga, author of Yodel-Ay-Ee-Oooo: The Secret History of Yodeling Around the World, explains the technique:

 The basic yodel requires sudden alterations of vocal register from a low-pitched chest voice to high falsetto tones sung on vowel sounds: AH, OH, OO for chest notes and AY or EE for the falsetto.
 Consonants are used as levers to launch the dramatic leap from low to high, giving it its unique ear-penetrating and distance-spanning power.

 The best places for Alpine-style yodelling are those with an echo.
 Ideal natural locations include not only mountain ranges but lakes, rocky gorges or shorelines, and high or open areas with one or more distant rock faces.